|

 the corresponding c.obstruction sizes for selected optics Strehl

-- spherical aberration:
+- primary spherical aberration (best

 The only primary aberration worsened by any obstruction size is